Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **w3**

-- *Giant bats*, lost world normal enemy, the hardest one, *frost nova* prevents the first one (from the left), but you can also use a daze card.
+- *Giant bats*, lost world normal enemy, the hardest one, *Frost nova* prevents the first one (from the left), but you can also use a daze card.
 It's hard to get enough shields to make armor work on the first one.
 Then you will have to kill the right one before he silences you too and then the middle one.
-If you keep getting silenced you will lose too much time and they will cruch you
+If you keep getting silenced you will lose too much time and they will crush you

-- *Trident void essence*, void II normal enemy, he deals one silence on turn 1 then again later, you can take the hit, use a daze or some armor
+- *Trident void essence*, void II normal enemy, he deals one silence on turn 1 then again on turn 6, you can take the hit, use a daze or some armor

 **w4+**